This is the multi-page printable view of this section. Click here to print.

 | 30 | Jasmine |

-Expand a bag and use the columnsConflict option to resolve conflicts between existing columns and columns produced by the bag_unpack() operator.
+Expand a bag and use the columnsConflict option to resolve a column conflict between the dynamic column and the existing column:

 datatable(Name:string, d:dynamic)